Counselling & EMDR Therapy

 Trauma Therapy

 I am committed to the treatment of trauma, in all its forms.
-Ranging from one-off adulthood traumas, or multiple life threatening events to more chronic repetitive stress.
+Ranging from one-off adulthood traumas, or multiple life threatening events to more chronic repetitive stress and relational wounding.
 This could include family violence, childhood sexual abuse, bullying, growing up with parental mental illness/substance abuse and childhood neglect and rejection.
-Our childhood experiences can feel particularly threatening because of our vulnerability and dependence on the adults around us.

 EMDR